Ensures a consistent, coordinated and supportive approach to staff complaint resolution.

-3.4.
-Parties to a complaint are permitted an advocate and/or support person at all meetings, and will be made aware of this right.
+3.3.
+Parties to a complaint are permitted a support person at all meetings and will be made aware of this right.
 The process will not however be unduly delayed if a person is unable to organise a support person.
 It may sometimes be necessary to convene meetings at short notice to mitigate risk.

 4.1.
-All parties to a complaint must respect the confidentiality of the complaint and must not discuss the complaint with anyone other than their support person or advocate while the complaint is being investigated and/or resolved.
+All parties to a complaint must respect the confidentiality of the complaint and must not discuss the complaint with anyone other than their support person while the complaint is being investigated and/or resolved.

 4.2.
-Advocates and support persons are bound by the same confidentiality as parties to the complaint.
+Support persons are bound by the same confidentiality as parties to the complaint.

 4.3.
 RMIT balances the right to confidentiality against the principles of procedural fairness and will not unnecessarily disclose the identity of the complainant or witnesses to the respondent where this may constitute a risk to safety.

 4.4.
 The complainant and respondent are advised in writing of the findings of any investigation.

 4.4.1.
-Actions imposed/introduced as a result of the complaint can be shared with the complainant and respondent, but this must be balanced against preserving the privacy of other staff members or students.
+Actions imposed/introduced as a result of the complaint can be shared with the complainant and respondent, but this must be balanced against preserving the privacy of all parties

 4.4.2.
-The RMIT group institution may instruct the complainant or respondent that information arising from investigation of the complaint must remain confidential to them and their advocate and/or support persons and cannot be discussed with or distributed to others without permission from the University.
+The RMIT group institution may instruct the complainant or respondent that information arising from investigation of the complaint must remain confidential to them and their support persons and cannot be discussed with or distributed to others without permission from the University.

 5.1.
 Complaints submitted are assessed to determine the most appropriate resolution process and the staff member who will manage resolution.